“I would highly recommend using his law firm. They are very personal and I could contact him at any time and I did.”- Chris S.

 Schedule Your Initial Consultation with our family law firm

 If you’re contemplating a divorce, there’s no better time to meet with a member of our legal team.
 Even if you’re in the midst of divorce, don’t hesitate to get in touch with our law firm in TN.
-Contact Horton, Ballard & Pemerton, located in Chattanooga, Tennessee, to address your legal needs.
+Contact Horton, Ballard & Pemerton, located in Chattanooga, TN, to address your legal needs.

 Call our family law firm in Chattanooga, TN at (423) 427-4944 or fill out our online form.